Marmalade-NG/marmalade-ng/doc/source/how-to-marketplaces.rst

   - the buyer
   - or anybody else, including a bot that works for the marketplace.

-It is necessary to retrieve the following parameters using ref:`POLICY-AUCTION-SALE-GET-SALE`:
+It is necessary to retrieve the following parameters using :ref:`POLICY-AUCTION-SALE-GET-SALE`:
   - buyer
   - end-date